ZornsLemma/GXR/README.md

     * It would be possible for the GXR to use 71 bytes elsewhere in main RAM for the stub, e.g. the RS423 output buffer at $0900-$09BF.
 Of course, doing this opens up the potential for clashes with other code trying to use that space.

 * Ideally care would need to be taken so that allocating memory for sprites still works correctly.
-What "correctly" means would have to be decided, but ideally this wouldn't be broken.
+What "correctly" means would have to be decided, but sprite support shouldn't be broken.
 I suspect the best approach would be for sprite workspace to be claimed at PAGE as usual.
 This probably isn't a big deal, but it would be easy to forget this when hacking together a sideways RAM version.